Productive Activities Neuroscience: Brain-Based Strategies to Optimize Your Day

 10. End Your Day With a Deliberate Shutdown Ritual

-An effective shutdown ritual takes five minutes: review what was accomplished, write tomorrow’s three priorities, and verbally or mentally declare the work day complete.
+An effective shutdown ritual takes five minutes of your time: review what was accomplished, write tomorrow’s three priorities, and verbally or mentally declare the work day complete.
 This is not a productivity trick.
 It is a signal to your reticular activating system that vigilance is no longer required.
 The result is faster transition into parasympathetic recovery, better sleep quality, and a sharper start the following morning.

 The Neurochemical Day framework gives you the architecture.
 But if your brain’s baseline capacity is compromised — by chronic stress, decision overload, sleep disruption, or patterns you have not been able to identify on your own — the architecture alone will not hold.
 That is the gap between knowing what to do and being neurologically capable of sustaining it.